 The sooner you act, the more likely the lawsuit will result in your favor.
 The more time that elapses between the court date and the accident, the harder it will be to validate your side of the story.
 Witnesses move away, documents get lost and many other things can go wrong through the passage of time that could affect the outcome of your case.
 You should take the time to gather your evidence and hire a lawyer.
 But it doesn’t make much sense to wait if you want just compensation.

-Conclusion on Nebraska Car Accident Law
+Nebraska Car Accident Law FAQ

 Ultimately, some parts of Nebraska car accident law are very straightforward.
 Every motorist is expected to be responsible for whatever damage they cause.